-The study examined everything from size of the city and population, to the traffic fatalities for each city.
+The study examined everything from the size of the city and population, to the traffic fatalities for each city.

 New York City had 3.1 reported fatalities per 100,000 residents between 2011 and 2015, and was ranked the 11th worst city for fatalities.
 The European cities had lower reported fatality rates, compared to the Americas and Guadalajara, Mexico, which reported the worst fatality rate of 24 per 100,000 residents.

-The study showed that denser cities appear to have lower mortality rates, while cities in general tend to be safer than the entire country.
+The study showed that denser cities appear to have lower mortality rates, while cities, in general, tend to be safer than the entire country.

 Another area of interest reported was different fatalities types, for pedestrian, bicycle, powered two-wheeler and other road users.
 New York City reported 58 percent of all road fatalities resulted in death to a pedestrian, 6 percent resulted in death to a bicyclist and 13 percent to someone in a powered 2-wheeler vehicle.